MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Teams/get-clients.md

 ## <a name="mobile-clients"></a>Clients mobiles

-Les applications mobiles Teams sont disponibles pour Android et iOS, et sont destinées aux utilisateurs en déplacement participant à des conversations basées sur des conversations et autorisent les appels audio d’égal à égal.
-Pour les applications mobiles, accédez aux magasins mobiles appropriés Google Play et à l’Apple App Store.
+The Teams mobile apps are available for Android and iOS, and are geared for on-the-go users participating in chat-based conversations and allow peer-to-peer audio calls.
+For mobile apps, go to the relevant mobile stores Google Play and the Apple App Store.

 Les plateformes mobiles prises en charge pour les applications mobiles Teams sont les suivantes :